ghsdl/yetanothercalculator/README.md

 # YAC stands for Yet Another Calculator

-This project was made with my 🧠 in sweat pants you can find it here : http://yac.surge.sh/
+This project was made with my 🧠 in sweat pants

+# url

+this project has been deployed on surge, you can find it here : http://yac.surge.sh/

 # stack